 Border Rites | Christian Century

 There’s a spot at the edge of the continent where a wall plunges into the Pacific Ocean.
 The border wall between San Diego and Tijuana extends a good 50 feet out, far enough that you can see that if you tried to walk to its end, you’d end up past your depth.
 This portion of the wall has been there since the 1980s.
 If you drive east along it, farther into Tijuana proper, you’ll start seeing portions of the wall that have only been there since October and are already beginning to rust in the sea air.
-This place where the border wall falls into the sea feels like the height of human folly—a literal line in the sand that’s been defended to the death, the starting point of an empire.
+A literal line in the sand that’s been defended to the death, the starting point of an empire.
 Read More.

 Review: Lost Children Archive | Americas Quarterly

 Valeria Luiselli’s latest novel, Lost Children Archive, is cut from the politics of the moment.
 At its most intimate, the book tells the story of a family’s impending breakup on a road trip through the U.S. southwest.
 But the book, the Mexican author’s first novel written in English, is also about fragmentation in a broader, civic sense — using deportation and family separation policies under former President Barack Obama and President Donald Trump as a touchstone.
 Read more.

 ”This is the story of a man who, though he did not know it, was the era in which he lived.”